 16. Environment is Not Very Cheerful

-A study that was done by Wallet Hub showed that Philadelphia was not the most uplifting, cheerful placeOpens in a new tab. to live.
+A study that was done by Wallet Hub showed that Philadelphia was not the most uplifting, cheerful place to live.
 This may be due to the high crime rates, heavy traffic, and school situations.
 When this study was completed, the points that were taken into consideration included “emotional and physical health, income and employment, as well as the community and environment”.

 All of these points ranked significantly low, in turn giving the impression that Philly isn’t a very happy place to be.